heutelbeck/sapl-server/README.md

 The SAPL Server CE requires a database.
 It is possible to use an H2 or MariaDB.
 When using an H2 database, this can be configured and created by the setup wizard.

-When using a MariaDB, the url, user name and password must be known for successful configuration in the setup wizard.
+When using a MariaDB, the url, username and password must be known for successful configuration in the setup wizard.

 #### How to start the wizard